sepisharif/GIS_task/README.md

 *  The 'distVincentyEllipsoid ()' function is derived from the formula Vincenty which assumes a Vincenty ellipsoid.
 Consequently, it is highly exact, but computationally intensive.
 This function is altered to 'distVincentySphere ()' with less precision when the ellipsoid is ignored; nevertheless, it is not included in the code just mentioned.

-*  The 'distGeo ()' function is highly precise estimation of the shortest distance between two places on a WGS84 ellipsoid (a standard used in cartography, geodesy, and satellite navigation including GPS).
+*  The 'distGeo ()' function is highly precise estimation of the shortest distance between two places on a WGS84 ellipsoid (a standard used in cartography, geodesy, and satellite navigation including GPS).Therefore it is highly recommended and common method.

-*  For sites that are close together, the computationally easier spherical Earth methods will suffice, however for points that are far away, the somewhat more complex ellipsoid approaches will produce a superior result.
+*  Although the accuracy discrepancy in this simple example is not significant, the distances of the coordinates could be used to determine which approach to employ.
+For sites that are close together, the computationally easier spherical Earth methods will suffice.
+However, for points that are far away, the somewhat more complex ellipsoid approaches will produce a superior result.